 What payment options are available to me?

 Once your application is accepted, you will receive a payment notice.
 You can either pay the tuition in full or pay a $2,000 deposit and the balance by the due date given.
-The final payment is due before the 3 month core begins.
+The final payment is due one week before the 3 month core begins.

 VISA and Mastercard are accepted.

 Is there a fee differential for international students?

 No, all students pay the same tuition fees.